Do Money Trees Like To Be Root Bound? (+When To Repot)

 In the second stage, the roots form mats around the root ball.
 It can get more complicated than the first stage, but you can still fix it by shifting the plant to the larger pot at the right time.

 In the third stage, the roots start displacing the soil and form clusters.
-If you don’t give immediate attention and delay repotting the plant, you might not be able to save it.
+If you don’t give immediate attention and delay repotting the plant, you might be unable to save it.

 How do you know when to repot a money tree?